 “There are similarities here where, although it’s a different process, we need to understand how people behave and make sure the messaging to people is clear.
 So that we don’t cause crowds by putting something else in place with a big queue of people close together at the entrance of the stadium.”

 Lots of small improvements can make for better events

 When planning outdoor events to be covid-safe, it will be key for event organisers to consider specific ways in which the attendee experience can be managed throughout an event.
 For UK outdoor event planners, The Purple Guide’s latest guidance provides a recommendation on measures that can be taken.
 OnePlan’s social distancing toolkit includes the ability for event organisers to design entrance and arrival areas for vaccine checks and covid tests, as well as other factors once a fan or event attendee has entered.

 “I think It’ll be a lot of smaller measures that will make the difference.
 Things like one-way flows.
 Another idea is at half-time of a football match, rather than it being 15 minutes do we make it 20 minutes?
 Everyone wouldn’t be rushing to the bathroom or getting a beer at the same time.”

 “Remember we had pilots last year and there were some really good learnings from that.
 A lot of people have been up and running doing events, so we’ve got to take learnings from what we’re doing already.”

-You can listen to Paul’s interview with Jason Rosam here, at 1hr 19 mins, 45 seconds into the show (BBC Sounds login required).
+You can listen to Paul’s interview with Jason Rosam here (UPDATE: this is now no longer live as it’s over 1 month since the broadcast) at 1hr 19 mins, 45 seconds into the show.